 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision of applications in accordance with the recommendations of the Review Committee.

 Applications for research grants may be subjected to pre-review (or triage) procedures.
 In this event, any application rejected at pre-review will not be subject to a complete scientific review, and no feedback report will be provided to the applicant.

 The deadline for receipt of research grant applications for funding this year is 1 July 2021.

 All budgets are to be prepared in Euros.
 For countries in which the Euro is not the common currency, the exchange rate (between the Euro and the local currency in the country where the work is to be performed) used for calculating the Euro budget must be mentioned under "Budget Justification".

-Please submit your application in the EFSD online application system before 12:00 midday (CET) on the deadline date 1 July 2018.
+Please send your application as one complete PDF email attachment to Foundation@easd.org by 12:00 midday (CET) on the deadline date 1 July 2021.